 I think the big problem here is not that AVG is a terrible VPN company.
 It’s that there are no areas in which it has an edge over the competition.
 So it becomes very difficult to recommend.

 AVG has room to grow and it has room for improvement.
 Let’s see where it goes.

 ExpressVPN is one of the larger players in the commercial VPN market and benefits from an excellent reputation.
 Its privacy and security practices are extremely good.
 All of the VPN servers run from volatile memory (RAM) and are booted from read-only disks.
 This setup essentially guarantees that no remnant data (logs) can exist on the system’s hard drives, which is great for user privacy.
 ExpressVPN is a little more expensive than most providers out there, but it’s fast, secure, it unblocks streaming sites, and it works in China.

 Surfshark is another good provider.
 I’ve never seen a high-quality VPN service that costs so little.
 A subscription can be purchased for as little as $1.99/month.
-Surfashark adheres to a strict no-logging policy, only supports secure protocols, unblocks streaming services, and works in China.
-Surfshark also allows an unlimited number of simultaneous connections.
+Surfshark adheres to a strict no-logging policy, only supports secure protocols, works with streaming services, and works in China.
+It even allows an unlimited number of simultaneous connections.

 How does AVG Secure VPN compare to other popular VPNs?

 Here’s a comparison between AVG Secure VPN and two of the most well-known and highly rated VPN providers, ExpressVPN and Private Internet Access.

 |No value||AVG Secure VPN||ExpressVPN||Private Internet Access|